wp-plugins/13-moon-synchronometer/readme.txt

 1. Download the zip file from wordpress
 2. Go to Plugins, new, upload the zip file.
 It will create a directory: `13-moon-synchronometer`
 3. Activate the plugin `(in Plugins menu)`
-4. Got to Widgets, and put the 13-Moon Calendar widget into your sidebar
+4. Got to Widgets to put a 13-Moon Calendar widget into your sidebar
-5. Optional: insert the shortcode `[thirteen-moon-calendar]` into a post or page
+5. Optional: insert shortcode `[thirteen-moon-calendar]` into a post or page

 = Once installed, how to make it work: =

 1. Got to Widgets, and put the 13-Moon Calendar widget into your sidebar
-2. Optional: insert the shortcode `[thirteen-moon-calendar]` into a post or page
+2. Optional: insert shortcode `[thirteen-moon-calendar]` into a post or page
 3. Settings are at `Dashboard -> Settings -> 13-Moon Settings`

 == Frequently Asked Questions ==